 Over the next few years, I met the woman of my dreams, got married, had a son, and we moved from Toronto to Cancun.
 Our home in Cancun is a big sturdy thing made entirely out of concrete.
 It seemed like the perfect opportunity to build a home gym.

 I decided to set some new goals: a 500-pound deadlift, a 400-pound squat, a 300-pound bench press.
 This is overkill in terms of improving my day-to-day strength, health, and fitness, but I want the thrill of fighting for progress again.
-In fact, that’s one of the reasons we decided to make this website—so that we could write about more than just bulking up.
+In fact, that’s one of the reasons we decided to make this Outlift website—so that we could write about bulking for guys who have already vanquished their skinniness.
 I carefully did my research over the course of a couple weeks, trying to find the perfect barbell for strength training.

 I learned that there’s something called “volcano knurling” where they trim off the pointed tips of the “mountains.”
 This increases friction by adding more points for your grip to hold onto, and it also makes the knurling gentler because the points aren’t digging into your palms.
 Perfect for deadlifting.